sai8786/misc/README.md

 This will create a launch template from a launchconfig by using the values from Launch config and then later, it will update ASG with the instances type provided by the end user.

-Usage: ./createlaunchtemplate.sh -l "launchconfigname" -a "instancetype1" -b "instnacetype2" -c <instancetype3> -d <instancetype4>.
+example: ./createlaunchtemplate.sh -l <launchconfigname> -i <instancetypes>

  Here, for the script you will have to provide the launchconfig you would like to use for grabbing the values from to create a launchtemplate.
 Also, you will need to provide the Instancetypes for the spot.